-The crooks here are all in sharp gray double-breasted suits.
+The crooks are all in sharp gray double-breasted suits.
 This is a common convention throughout this era's Slam and Shorty tales.
-It makes the gangsters instantly identifiable, and contrasts them with Slam's blue suit and bow tie the crooks all wear regular, four-in-hand ties.
+It makes the gangsters instantly identifiable, and contrasts them with Slam's blue suit and bow tie.
+The crooks all wear regular, four-in-hand ties.
 It also allows the depiction of a lot of really sharp suits.

 Fools About Jewels (#100, June 1945).
 Art: Howard Sherman.
 Slam and Shorty are hired to guard a jewelry store against robberies.
 Pleasant if minor tale, whose mystery plot should not fool anybody.